 The only thing that you need to think of is the color that you'll get.
 We suggest pastels, neutrals, achromatic (white, grey, and black), and jewel tones.
 Don’t forget to consider the color of your jacket and the print of your tie.

-There are different kinds of stripes, but pinstripes are the most common.
+There are different kinds of men's striped dress shirts, but pinstripes are the most common.
 These are thin stripes backdropped by a darker background.

 Candy stripes are thicker line combinations of white and another color.
 Finally, there are chalk stripes.
 These are white stripes with a darker colored background.
 They differ from pinstripes on a single detail: the white lines on this pattern is thicker and bolder than the ones used on pinstripes.